 It may be a cliché, but the old saying “You never get a second chance to make a first impression” is true not only for you but also for your home.
 Aside from landscaping, the exterior is the first thing people notice — homebuyers in particular are all about curb appeal.“You’ll probably recoup 60% to 70% of the costs, depending on the siding you go with as well as other factors, such as your region.
-And you’ll get a little bit of energy savings,” says Dave Lincon Director, Bus.
-Development, & Product Management at Sears Home Services
+And you’ll get a little bit of energy savings,” says Dave Lincon, a home improvement expert for Sears Home Services

 “Vinyl siding is our biggest product line in the siding arena,” Lincon says.

 It’s come a long way in terms of looks, and maintenance is simple.